cclearpartners/myi-docs/src/references/environment-variables.md

 ![Environment Variable config](/static/img/EnvironmentVarConfigForm.png "Environment Variable config")

 When the form is saved, a new environment variable is created.
 Below you can see the result of the previous example.
-The Api name includes the $ENV:, whereas the variable name does not.
+The Api name includes the '$ENV:' whereas the variable name does not.

 ![Environment Variable config](/static/img/EnvironmentVarResult.png "Environment Variable result")

 ## Use
-The newly created variable name can now be used in a custom parameter like you would use any other variable. i.e. usersInclude:$ENV:My_First_Variable;
+The newly created variable name can now be used in a custom parameter like any other variable/keyword. i.e. usersInclude:$ENV:My_First_Variable;